godspeedsystems/gs-documentation/prompts/GODSPEED_DOCUMENTATION.md

 **- ** [npm package](https://www.npmjs.com/package/@godspeedsystems/plugins-prisma-as-datastore)

----- Content from: D:\godspeed_docs\docs\microservices-framework\datasources\datasource-plugins\Redis Datasource.md ----
+---- Content from: D:\gs-documentation\docs\microservices-framework\datasources\datasource-plugins\Redis Datasource.md ----

 Redis as a datasource: Elevate your data game with the speed and efficiency of Redis.
 Use it as a powerhouse for caching, real-time analytics, and lightning-fast data retrieval.
 Embrace the key-value magic to supercharge your application's performance.
 Ready to Rediscover efficiency? 🚀